Wander Franco Player Props: Rays vs. Padres

 Wander Franco At The Plate

-- Franco has driven home a run in 22 games this year (32.8%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on three occasions..
+- Franco has had at least one RBI in 32.4% of his games this season (22 of 68), with two or more RBI eight times (11.8%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.